JuliaGeodynamics/GeophysicalModelGenerator.jl/docs/paper/paper.md

 ```julia
 (@v1.10) pkg> test GeophysicalModelGenerator
 ```
-and can be used with:
+and can be loaded with:
 ```julia
 julia> using GeophysicalModelGenerator
 ```